FELT.SCHOOL

 After the check in and lunch, we’ll dive in to wet felting.
 You’ll get an overview of the principles of what makes good felt, and a demonstration of wet felting using a bamboo roller blind.
 Then you’ll have a drum carding lesson and a session with the carders, grazing the fiber buffet of colored and natural wool, sparkle, sari silk, etc., to create one-of-a-kind fiber for your wet felting projects.
 Then make your own gorgeous felt scarf.
 Adventurous students can try shibori felting techniques.

-We’ll break for a snack, then begin nuno felting, felting through silk chiffon fabric to create a delicate scarf or wrap.
+Then we’ll tackle nuno felting, felting through fabric to create a delicate scarf or wrap.

 After dinner, students can relax, knit, play, or just curl up with a good book in their room.